MicrosoftDocs/SupportArticles-docs/support/webapps/iis-events-not-detected-scom.md

 This article provides information about resolving the issue that certain Internet Information Services (IIS) events are not detected by the IIS Management Pack.

-_Original product version:_ &nbsp; Internet Information Services 7.0, Internet Information Services 7.5
+_Original product version:_ &nbsp; Internet Information Services 7.5, 7.0
 _Original KB number:_ &nbsp; 2635429

 ## Symptoms